Read the clauses before they cost you.

 When arbitration is efficient, when it becomes expensive, and what the venue and waiver language actually mean.

-Termination for Convenience Clause
+Terminate for Convenience Clause

 The clauses that quietly decide caps, penalties, exclusions, and who pays when a deal goes sideways.